Spinelli Kilcollin

 Spinelli Kilcollin is an American jewelry brand based in Los Angeles, California.
 Founded in 2010 by Yves Spinelli and Dwyer Kilcollin, the label is most known for its collection of "Galaxy Rings", a design of interlinked bands connected by jump rings, intended to be worn either stacked on one finger or across multiple fingers.
 These rings have multiple variations, made of different precious metals and diamonds.
 The brand's best-selling designs include the Vega SG ring, which combines grey and white diamonds with silver and yellow gold, the Sonny ring in rose gold and the Nexus ring.

-All Spinelli pieces are made by a small team of artisans based in downtown Los Angeles.
+All Spinelli Kilcollin pieces are made by a small team of artisans based in downtown Los Angeles.
 Over the past 15 years, the brand has been noted for its use of mixed metals and diamonds in designs and is favored by some celebrities and designers.

 As of 2025, the brand operates two flagship stores in New York City and Los Angeles, while also having presence in luxury and department stores around the world.